 Anyone over 15 can fly solo, after training of course.
 It is possible to do your training while you are 14 and go solo on or after your 15th birthday, as a number of people at the club have done.
 If you are a visitor you will be able to fly in the front seat of one of our two seat gliders.
 A qualified instructor will give you an Air Experience Flight (AEF).
 This will give you your first taste of gliding.

-A good time to to arrive is about eight to nine o’clock, at this time you will be able to see the gliders being inspected and prepared for the days flying.
+A good time to arrive is about 8:00 - 9:00am, at this time you will be able to see the gliders being inspected and prepared for the days flying.
 Gliding usually finishes in the afternoon when the heat starts to die off, though this time changes throughout summer and winter.

-There are two methods of launch.
 We mostly use AEROTOW which is being towed up to your selected altitude by our Cessna tow plane, to a drop off point chosen by the glider pilot, hopefully in an area of lift, so that further climb can be conducted by rising currents of air (thermals).

-The other method is WINCH LAUNCH.
-A powerful high speed winch is situated at the opposite end of the runway (1500m away) and the glider is connected by a cable.
+The second launch method is the winch launch.
+A powerful high speed winch is situated at the opposite end of the runway (1,500m away) and the glider is connected by a cable.
 The glider is then pulled along and up over the winch, at which point it disconnects and flies away, searching for a thermal.

 The video below shows a winch launch into some peaceful soaring.